Whether an IVA is right for you will depend on a number of things. These include where you live, how much you owe and what you can afford to pay.

 If you are living in Scotland you do not qualify.
 You will need to consider one of the solution available to you locally such as a Trust Deed.

-Only unsecured debts can be included in an IVA.
-These are things like credit cards, bank loans and Catalogues.
-Secured debts such as your mortgage and most car finance agreements cannot be added.
+Most unsecured debts can be included in an IVA.
+Commonly these are things like credit cards, bank loans and Catalogues.
+However you can also include other debts.

 The payment you will have to make into your IVA is based on your disposable income.
 This is what is left from your income after all of your reasonable living expenses have been deducted.